Linux-Gamer/linux-gamer.github.io/content/posts/my-new-setup.md

 I am running Manjaro KDE.
 KDE Plasma version 5.24.5; KDE Frameworks version 5.93.0; Qt version 5.15.3; kernel version 5.18.5-200.fc36.x86_64 (64-bit); and with X11 as the graphics platform.

 ## Day To Day Use
-My daily use case for the device includes, schoolwork (whilst connected to school network) and art/content creation in the evenings (at home) as well as occational coursework.
+My daily use case for the device includes, schoootify-send -t 5000 -u critical "Shutting Down Soon!"lwork (whilst connected to school network) and art/content creation in the evenings (at home) as well as occational coursework.

 ## Main Software I Use
 Web Browser - Brave Nightly<br>